 Zoologists at QUB have the opportunity to avail of the strong international links with Universities in South Africa, America and Canada

 - Zoologists at QUB have the opportunity to avail of the strong international links with Universities in South Africa, America and Canada.
-In addition there is the opportunity to volunteer or carry out projects at many international sites including the elephant sanctuary in Thailand, African Wildlife rehabilitation and conservation in Namibia and South Africa as well as many other countries through Operation Wallacea.
+In addition there is the opportunity to volunteer or carry out projects at many international sites including the elephant sanctuary in Thailand, African Wildlife rehabilitation centres and conservation in Namibia and South Africa as well as many other countries through Operation Wallacea.

 Internationally Renowned Experts

 - Jonathan Scott – Conservationist, award winning wildlife photographer, author and big cat specialist (QUB Zoology graduate).

 "Studying Zoology at Queen’s gives you such a broad variety of options and opens many doors.
 I now run my very own elephant sanctuary and foundation by working with the local people to bring their elephants away from tourism and home to the forest – Kindred Spirit Elephant Sanctuary.
 I could not have reached this goal without all the help from QUB and their guidance during my time there and after."